Our Activities

 In keeping with our aims, we advise central and local government, make submissions on plans and proposed legislation, and develop policies to support our concern for the Inlet and its catchment.

-We create educational resources for teachers to use in the classroom and on visits to the Inlet.
+We have provided educational resources for teachers to use in the classroom and on visits to the Inlet.

 We also provide opportunities throughout the year for local residents to take part in hands-on activities.